"I believe music can change the world."

 Framed as a meteoric rise without the fall part, talented veteran actors Colman Domingo and Nia Long cartoonishly portray the notoriously prickly (and highly abusive) patriarch, Joe Jackson, and saintly mother Katherine.
 In an obvious bit of favoured casting, a moptopped Miles Teller, the only A-list actor in the cast, inexplicably plays Michael's longtime entertainment lawyer and co-executor of his estate, producer John Branca, who curiously has a minor but signifcant role—noticeably, several Jackson siblings barely appear or not at all, including Janet Jackson—and shoehorned hero mini-arc as the pop star's savior fixer for no reason other than for clear vanity purposes.

 Michael superficially glides through the highlights and sanitized lows of the first half of Jackson's eccentric rags-to-riches life story.
 Evidently, it's promised that "His story continues," in what manner is yet to be known, with an abrupt ending during his solo Bad World Tour in 1989.
-Still, his music and dancing are undeniable.
+Still, his music and legacy are undeniable—unlike his serious child molestation allegations.
+No matter what, Jackson's monumental impact deserved to be a better piece of art.

 More | YVArcade / Indiewire / ScreenCrush